 Churches are rich in history and many of the grand establishments in Europe’s capitals and beyond have withstood wars, revolutions, and fires.
 In many cases, a city’s cathedral offers the most beautiful vistas over the rooftops, if you’re willing to haul your way up steep, narrow stairs that were intended for medieval workmen rather than 21st-century travelers.

-Join us on a journey to thirteen of the most beautiful churches in the world, where history, art, faith, and culture come alive.
+Join us on a journey to twelve of the most beautiful churches in the world, where history, art, faith, and culture come alive.

 St. Mark’s Basilica, Venice, Italy